 - Post-processing and image critique sessions will be scheduled throughout the workshop to help you make the most of your images.

-- Optional overnight excursion available Dec 5-6.
+- Optional overnight excursion available Dec 10-11 to either the Racetrack or Eureka Dunes.
 Contact Us for more info.

 The exact itinerary will be kept flexible to account for the weather and current conditions in the park.
 We will optimize our time for the best possible photography.
 The itinerary below is just an example of what you can expect.

-Please arrive at The Oasis at Death Valley (the Ranch) prior to 10AM on Dec 1st for the orientation session.
-We have reserved a block of rooms with 2 queen beds at $160/night + taxes/fees.
+Please arrive at The Oasis at Death Valley (the Ranch) prior to 9AM on Dec 6th for the orientation session.
+We have reserved a block of rooms with 2 queen beds at $165/night + taxes/fees.
 After booking, we will email you a code you can use to book your room.
 You are welcome to stay elsewhere if you'd like but be aware that it will add a lot of extra driving time.
 You can also camp, but be prepared for some cold nights and possible snow.

 Participants should have their own vehicle to get to Furnace Creek.
 All transportation during the workshop is included but you are welcome to follow us in your own vehicle if you prefer.
 Everyone on this trip should be in reasonably good physical condition.
 We aren't planning any long hikes on this trip and you should be comfortable hiking 2-4 miles per day while carrying your photo gear.